-5. Land Ark RV Prefab Tiny house Trailer
+5. Land Ark RV Prefab Tiny House Trailer

-With the first glance on this prefab tiny house on wheels, you can see that the Land Ark RV is definitely inspired by the idea of an ark that can withstand any tough environment.
+With the first glance on this super-modern tiny house on wheels, you can see that the Land Ark RV is definitely inspired by the idea of an ark that can withstand any tough environment.
 Though it looks like a tiny house on wheels, it is a modern stylish RV (from a legal standpoint) that are geared toward adventurers who prefer to travel in luxury.